 Appropriate training, regarding specific protocols including confidentiality requirements, will be provided to drivers.

 Aides or assistants that ride a school bus shall receive training on emergency procedures and their role in the safe transportation of all students on the bus.

-The school bus driver will be responsible for the school bus at all times from departure until return.
+The school bus or vehicle driver will be responsible for the school bus or vehicle at all times from departure until return.
 The driver will not participate in any activities that might impair his/her driving abilities.

 The district will comply with all state and federal laws and regulations pertaining to school bus transportation.

 ORS 343.155 to -343.246

 OAR 581-021-0050 to -0075